 - Where needed, we create an Environmental Impact Report (EIR).
-EIRs are disclosed publicly as part of the entitlement process. - We proactively engage local communities as part of our development process using a variety of forums.

-The goal of these programs is to ensure that our development projects meet the needs of the local community. - During construction, community members that have noise, traffic or pollution concerns are encouraged to bring those concerns to the relevant asset management or construction teams. - For large development projects, a community hotline is prominently displayed on signs on active corners of the project site to provide community members information and an avenue to address concerns.
-Concerns brought to us via the hotline are addressed within 48 hours by the general contractor, and concerns that cannot be resolved by the general contractor are brought to the relevant KRC construction team manager. - Brownfield locations tend to be in attractive, dense urban areas so we embrace brownfield development.
-Some of our peers avoid brownfield sites because of remediation costs.
+EIRs are disclosed publicly as part of the entitlement process. - We proactively engage local communities as part of our development process using a variety of forums. community. - During construction, community members that have noise, traffic or pollution concerns are encouraged • to bring those concerns to the relevant asset management or construction teams. - For large development projects, a community hotline is prominently displayed on signs on active corners • of the project site to provide community members information and an avenue to address concerns.
+Concerns brought to us via the hotline are addressed within 48 hours by the general contractor, and concerns that cannot be resolved by the general contractor are brought to the relevant KRC construction team manager. - Some of our peers avoid brownfield sites because of remediation costs.